 Cable beats DSL, fiber beats cable

-Cable internet providers that you'll find in Frontier service areas include Mediacom, Spectrum, Suddenlink and Xfinity, among others.
-When compared to cable internet, Frontier Internet is likely to be slower and more expensive, especially when you consider cost per Mbps.
-Most cable internet providers offer gigabit download speeds, whereas Frontier Internet will come nowhere close to that.
-While cable internet plan pricing can reach $100 a month or higher, the speeds you get for the price are likely to be a much better value.
+Cable internet providers that you'll find in Frontier service areas include Mediacom, Optimum, Spectrum and Xfinity, among others.
+Compared with cable internet, Frontier Internet is going to be slower and more expensive, especially considering the cost per Mbps.
+Most cable internet providers offer gigabit download speeds whereas Frontier Internet will come nowhere close to that.
+While cable internet plans can reach $100 a month or higher, the speeds you get for the price are likely to be a much better value.

-Cable internet versus Frontier FiberOptic is a coin toss and may come down to which cable provider is in your area.
-For example, Frontier FiberOptic has pricing similar to Xfinity's cable internet plans on comparable speed tiers -- both providers offer gigabit service starting for around $80 a month, for instance -- but you'll get faster upload speeds and unlimited data with Frontier FiberOptic.
-Spectrum internet, on the other hand, is priced a bit higher than Frontier, but also comes with the conveniences of unlimited data and no contracts.
+Cable internet versus Frontier Fiber is a coin toss, depending on which cable provider is in your area.
+For example, Frontier Fiber has pricing similar to Xfinity's cable internet plans on comparable speed tiers -- both providers offer gigabit service starting for around $70 a month, for instance -- but you'll get faster upload speeds and unlimited data with Frontier Fiber.
+Spectrum's internet service, on the other hand, is priced a bit higher than Frontier, but also comes with the conveniences of unlimited data and no contracts.

-Ultimately, if Frontier FiberOptic is available in your area, I'd likely recommend it over cable internet service, especially if you're considering the higher 500Mbps or gigabit speed tiers.
-The pricing is likely to be on par with or lower than similar tiers from a cable provider, and the straightforward pricing and unlimited data give FiberOptic an advantage over most providers, in general.
+Ultimately, if Frontier Fiber is available in your area, I'd likely recommend it over cable internet service, especially if you're considering the higher 500Mbps or gigabit speed tiers.
+The pricing is likely to be on par with or lower than similar tiers from a cable provider.
+The straightforward pricing and unlimited data give Frontier Fiber an advantage over most providers in general.

-Frontier internet FAQ
+Frontier internet FAQs

 What's the best Frontier internet deal?